Gateway to the Unbelievable.

 Inquire about a kayak tour:

-Caldera Kayak tours are typically offered mid-May through mid-October.
+Caldera Kayak tours are typically offered mid-May through late September.
 To check for availability and reserve your spot, please fill out the form below and tell us a bit about yourself and when you plan on being in the area.

-We are currently working on our summer 2019 tours.
+We are offering tours for the 2023 summer.
 The schedule is subject to change depending on the weather.
 Tours are available mid week and over weekends.